 Remember really gluggy rice?
 Yes, those were the days.
-Certainly in Australia, our parents mostly did not know how to cook rice.
-Well cooked rice makes a meal, and poorly cooked rice sure does spoil it.
-I took me a long time to be able to cook rice consistently well.
-I used to put it into buckets of boiling water, cook it rapidly, strain it when done and then hope for the best.
+Certainly in Australia, our parents and grandparents mostly did not know how to cook rice.
+Well-cooked rice makes a meal, and poorly cooked rice spoils it.
+It took me a long time to be able to cook rice consistently well.
+Like my mother, I would put rice into buckets of boiling water, cook it rapidly, strain it when done and then hope for the best.
 Sound familiar?

 These days, rice cookers take any guess work out of the process, and they are great.
-BUT I still like the art of the stovetop method when I have the time.
+But I still like the meditative art of the stovetop method when I have the time.
 It is not hard at all.
-At one time someone I worked with taught me the most amazing foolproof method – once you have mastered it you will never have gluggy rice again.
-I have forgotten the name of the person but not the method for cooking rice.
-Hmmm.
-I wonder where my priorities lie?
+At one time someone I worked with taught me this foolproof method – once you have mastered it you will never have gluggy rice again.

-However, it is still a good idea to wash your rice before you cook it.
-Rinsing washes off loose starch, making the rice less sticky.
-I don’t always do it, but it is a good idea to lose some of that starch and any dust still resident on the grains.
+It is still a good idea to wash your rice before you cook it.
+Rinsing washes off loose starch, making the rice less sticky and removing any dust still resident on the grains.